Direct Line car insurance review

 There are no administration charges if you want to make a change to your Direct Line car insurance policy.
 You can make changes to your policy via the online portal, over the virtual chat or by telephoning Direct Line.

-If you wish to cancel your policy you may need to pay an admin fee of £48.16 but exact details can be found in your policy documents.
+If you wish to cancel your policy after your 14-day cooling-off period you will need to to pay an administration fee, the exact details of how much can be found in your policy documents.

 What is the excess on a Direct Line car insurance policy?

 The excess is the amount you need to pay when making a claim on your car insurance policy.
-There are two types of excess that you will need to pay; compulsory excess and voluntary excess.
+There are two types of excess; compulsory excess and voluntary excess.
 The compulsory excess is the amount set by the insurer and the voluntary excess is the amount chosen by you when getting a quote.
-For example, a voluntary excess could be £250 and the compulsory excess could be £100 which means that £350 will be payable when making a claim.
 Usually, increasing the voluntary excess can reduce the cost of your insurance premium, however it does increase the amount payable when claiming.
+More information can be found in our article 'Car insurance excess explained'.

-If you need to make a claim for windscreen repair or damage the excess payable is £10 for repairs and £75 for replacement.
+If you need to make a claim for windscreen repair or damage the excess payable is £25 for repairs and £115 for replacement unless your policy started before 28th April 2023 and then the excess payable is £10 for repairs and £75 for replacement.

 How to make a claim with Direct Line